nikhilpatwardhan/Kubernetes_Cluster_24_04/master_step_4.README.md

 kubectl apply -f https://github.com/antrea-io/antrea/releases/download/v2.4.0/antrea.yml
 ```

 After this the ssh session closes and cannot be re-established.
-SSH is removed from the firewall rules, but that's ok because we can still connect to the machine from VNC where it shows that the master node is now Ready.
+SSH is removed from the firewall rules, but that's ok because we can still connect to the machine from VNC where it shows that the master node is now `Ready`.
 You can then add back the ssh rule.

 ```
 sudo ufw allow from 10.12.1.0/24 to any port 22